ginnypx1/NameThatTruck/README.md

 - Full version of "Name That Truck" that offers construction, emergency, city and all trucks games.
 - Selecting the correct truck shows you a new screen with a repeating gif of that truck working.
 - From the close-up picture of the truck, you can select the photo of the truck and segue to a view of many photos of the same kind of truck fetched with the Flicker API and stored in Core Data.
-- Push button sound effects
+- Push button animation and sound effects
 - Audio Prompts
+- Credit page for Creative Commons licensed videos

 To do:

-- Add a credit page for Creative Commons licensed videos
 - Can I change the background menu pic just for iPads in 1/3 screen splits?
 - Testing